 How can I switch from formal to informal Ukrainian politely

 To switch from formal to informal Ukrainian politely, start with formal greetings and respectful language, using polite forms such as the formal “ви” for “you.”
 For example, in formal speech, use phrases like “Добрий день” (Good day) and address the person using their full name with a patronymic if appropriate.
 When you sense the conversation is becoming more casual or if the other person invites you, you can politely ask if it’s okay to switch to informal speech by saying: “Ми можемо перейти на ти?”
 (Can we switch to ‘ти’?), which means “Can we switch to the informal ‘you’?”
-If the person agrees, you then switch to informal pronouns and greetings, such as “Привіт” (Hi) and using “ти” for “you” instead of “ви”.
+If the person agrees, you then switch to informal pronouns and greetings, such as “Привіт” (Hi) and using “ти” for “you” instead of “ви.”
 1

 This approach shows respect initially and allows the relationship to naturally progress to a more familiar tone, adhering to cultural norms in Ukrainian communication.

-Understanding the Formal and Informal “You” in Ukrainian
+Understanding the Formal-Informal Distinction in Ukrainian

 -